How exactly am I supposed to have safe sex as a gay guy? Is it as important to use condoms since obviously no one can get pregnant?

 It’s also important to get comfortable talking about safer sex with your partners.
 Communicating openly and honestly about using condoms and when you were last tested will make having safer sex easier.
 We talk more about how to have this conversation here.

 In addition, make sure that you and your partner understand each other’s boundaries.
 It’s not ok to pressure someone else to do something they don’t feel comfortable with.
 If you’re initiating sex, it’s up to you to check in with your partner to make sure they’re comfortable (and excited!) about it.
 Your partner has the same responsibility to you.
-Remember that it’s ALWAYS ok to say no. We talk more about enthusiastic consent here, here and here.
+Remember that it’s ALWAYS ok to say no. Learn more about enthusiastic consent.

-If you’re 10-22 years old and live near NYC, you can get free, confidential STI testing and treatment (and other comprehensive health services, plus answers to any other questions you have about sex) at the Mount Sinai Adolescent Health Center.
+If you’re 10-22 years old and live near NYC, you can get free, confidential STI testing and treatment, PrEP and other comprehensive health services at the Mount Sinai Adolescent Health Center.
 Call 212-423-3000 for an appointment—no judgment, no charge.